Actipro/WinForms-Controls/Documentation/topics/docking/programmatic-docking.md

 The Dock controls use a robust object model that allows for complete programmatic control over the docking windows.
 The MDI area managed by a [DockManager](xref:@ActiproUIRoot.Controls.Docking.DockManager) can contain documents.

 > [!IMPORTANT]
-> Documents can be tool or document windows so it is important to remember that the functionality below describes any tool or document window that is active in the MDI area.
+> Documents can be tool or document windows, so it is important to remember that the functionality below describes any tool or document window that is active in the MDI area.

 ## Creating a Tool Window

 The [ToolWindow](xref:@ActiproUIRoot.Controls.Docking.ToolWindow) class has several constructors available.
-However the parameterless constructor is reserved for internal code and should never be called.
+However, the parameterless constructor is reserved for internal code and should never be called.

 This code demonstrates how to create a tool window in code: